AnamolZ/StockSwift/README.md

 # StockSwift
   #### Real-Time Stock Market Insights at Your Fingertips
 StockSwift is a sophisticated web application meticulously crafted to empower investors with real-time stock market insights and visualize historical price trends for the most prominent companies shaping the financial landscape.
-Leveraging the power of the Yahoo Finance API, StockSwift delivers an interactive and visually captivating experience, empowering you to make informed investment decisions with confidence.
+Leveraging the power of the [Google Finance API](https://github.com/AnamolZ/GoogleFinance/), StockSwift delivers an interactive and visually captivating experience, empowering you to make informed investment decisions with confidence.

 ## Unparalleled Features

-- **Real-time Stock Price Updates:** Stay ahead of the market with real-time updates of stock prices for the most influential companies, ensuring you never miss a critical market movement.
+- **StockPulse:** Stay ahead of the market with real-time updates of stock prices for the most influential companies, ensuring you never miss a critical market movement.

 - **Interactive Bar Charts and Line Graphs:** Immerse yourself in the intricacies of market trends with interactive bar charts and line graphs, providing a comprehensive visual representation of historical price movements.